Thdub/NSudo_Installer/README.md

 # NSudo Installer
-Batch script installer for NSudo, with additional options.
+Batch script installer for NSudo with additional options.
 - Install NSudo binaries and .json file in custom location, with a convenient browser:
-  - Enter installation path in Text Box or browse to desired location.
+  - Enter installation path in Text Box, or browse to desired location.
-  - Choose an existing folder or create a new folder.
+  - Choose an existing folder, or create a new folder with the "Make New Folder" button.

 Pure batch script: No external binaries are required.

 # NSudo Installer Options
-Installer options, to the user choice.
+Installer options at the user choice.
 - Add modified .json file for Nsudo.exe "Open" descending menu, with:
   - Task Scheduler, Registry Editor, PowerShell, hosts file, Component Services, Command prompt
   - In Latin characters (original .json contains Chinese characters)